Aider-AI/aider/examples/semantic-search-replace.md

-# Aider performing semantic search & replace
+# Semantic search & replace on code with aider and gpt-4

-> Aider did a nice job of "semantic search and replace" here.
+> The user asks aider to do "semantic search and replace" to modify a series of function cals.
 > Notice that it isn't replacing exact strings.
 > It's dealing with various formatting and semantic differences in the calls that it is updating.

-*Loading aider/coder.py*

 ---